JonnyKong/AccuMO/README.md

 mobile device, while optimizing the overall DNN inference accuracy across the tasks.

-This repository contains the code and scripts to run and evaluate AccuMO, and the download links to the pretrained models and an example dataset.
+This repository contains the code and scripts to run and evaluate AccuMO, download links to the pretrained models, and an example dataset that evaluates AccuMO on two tasks: depth estimation and visual odometry (VO).

 ## Hardware Requirements